purin-san/cinnamon-latte-setup/README.md

 # Important Notice

-**Installing Latte Dock and mixing KDE components with the Cinnamon desktop environment (used in Linux Mint) can cause unexpected bugs, visual glitches, and instability.**
+**Installing Latte Dock and mixing KDE components with the Cinnamon desktop environment can cause unexpected bugs, visual glitches, and instability.**

 Always make a **backup of your system or use a virtual machine** if you're experimenting with custom setups like this.